Monsets/telegram_bot_template/README.md

 ## Python Aiogram Payment Integration

-A production-ready Telegram bot template built with Python and the Aiogram framework, featuring subscription management, payment processing, and user profiles.
+A production-ready Telegram bot template built with Python and the Aiogram framework, featuring subscription management, payment processing, user profiles, and referral system.
 Perfect for creating premium Telegram bots with paid features. 🚀

 ---